NVIDIA/NeMo/README.md

 We also provide a tool to enable deployment of the BigNLP model on the NVIDIA Triton Inference Server with FasterTransformer Backend.

 The export supports only GPT-3.
-You can checkout T5/mT5 support in FasterTransformer repository but it is limited to older versions of NeMo and Megatron-LM.
+You can checkout T5 and mT5 support in FasterTransformer repository but it is limited to older versions of NeMo and Megatron-LM.